kasjfksj/kasjfksj.github.io/_pages/about.md

     <p>CV, Transcript</p>

 ---
-I'm a second-year undergraduate student double-majoring in Computer Science and Mathematics at the University of California, Irvine (UCI).
+I'm an undergraduate student double-majoring in Computer Science and Mathematics at the University of California, Irvine (UCI).

 My academic journey at UCI has been shaped by a strong foundation in both theoretical mathematics and practical computing.
 With a current GPA of 3.965/4.0, I have earned Departmental Honors in Computer Science and am pursuing Honors in Mathematics.
 My coursework spans advanced topics like stochastic processes, machine learning, and computer vision.